modmore/docs/en/05_SimpleCart/v2.x/02_Manager/05_Administration/02_Delivery_Methods.md

 You can have multiple delivery methods to offer different prices for different types of shipping.
-SimpleCart does not currently support dynamic shipping prices based on product weight or target location out of the box.
+SimpleCart also supports [Dynamic Shipping Prices](Dynamic Shipping Prices "Go to Dynamic Shipping Prices documentation") based on product weight and target location.

 You can manage delivery methods at Extras > SimpleCart > Administer on the Delivery Methods tab.